 And as if it matters, he shows off the evil-looking spear as he grabs his cords and sprints air born.

 With a sigh, she follows his lead and is air born also.
 Soon enough, she falls into an easy formation with him, and all she hears is her own revving engine and the roaring wind as they approach the unaware creature.

-Then the signal and Luke begins a dive and takes a chunk out of its flank, not enough to wound but enough to draw attention, as the shark grabs her school mates chute and shakes.
+Then the signal and Luke begins a dive that takes a chunk out of its flank, just enough to wound and draw attention, as the shark grabs her school mates chute and shakes.

 Fool, she screams, following the boy is he falls through the clouds.
 She knows her words are eaten by the wind, but curses again, hoping he had time to pop his reserve.